namtoki/English/stock/01_framework.md

   - `You know as well as I do that`
   - `I don't want to bother` you.
   - `It's no bother`.
+- させる
+  - `make ...
+Adj`
+    - I'll do anything to `make you happy`.
+    - The story `made me sad`.
+    - When I was on homestay, I found it difficult to `make mayself understood` in English.
+    - (使役) The PE teacher `made the students run` in the snow.
+  - `have ...
+Adj`
+    - Shall we `have our new plasma TV on the wall`?
+    - I `had my uniform cleaned` for the graduation ceremony.
+    - I `had my iPod pinched` from my school bag.
+    - ★ My iPod was pinched との違いは？
+    - I `had my hair cut`.
+    - (使役) I'll `have the nurse bandage` your leg for you.
+  - `let ...
+Adj`
+      - Don't `let me down`.
+      - (使役) My daughter's upset because I won't `let her get` a tattoo.
+  - `get ... to 不定詞`
+      - (使役) I `got one of my classmates to help` my sister with her homework.
+          - = I asked some of my classmates to give me a hand.
+      - (使役) She often `gets an Italian restaurant to deliver` a pizza to her home.
 - 他
   - `rather than ...`